tamiespinosa/kickstarter_analysis/README.md

 ### <a name="Challenges-Difficulties"></a>Challenges and Difficulties Encountered

 The COUNTIFS formula used in the Outcomes Based on Goals sheet gave me erroneous numbers due to a typo.
-I used the "Show Formulas" button under the Formula Tab to be able to see the formulas in the table, and try to spot the typo there.
+I used the "Show Formulas" button under the Formula Tab to be able to see the formulas in the table, and tried to spot the typo there.

 After unsuccessfully trying to find the error, I decided to start from g and verify I was getting the right information in every step.
 Originally I had started the COUNTIFS formula by specifying the Goal ranges, which made the formula visually difficult to debug.
 When I started from scratch, I began by filtering the subcategory column first by "plays".
 Since that filter was needed in all the cells, copied the formula to all the cells.
 Then I applied the column filtering of successful, failed and canceled to the respectives cells in the columns.
 Only at the end I applied the row filtering of ranges in the COUNTIFS formula.